gaahrdner/mac-playbook/README.md

 1. ansible is installed

 # todo

-1. install homebrew
-1. sync up dotfiles
-1. `bash-it` installation?
-1. add osx defaults writes
+1. execute osx script
+1. add custom bash aliases and what not to installation
+1. ensure `.bashrc` exists and is sourced properly

 # usage
 `ansible-playbook main.yml -i inventory -K`